ramalho/expygo/README.md

 `passdrill` lets you practice typing a long passphrase in a *safe* environment: your local console.

-This repository contains the same program implemented in Python 3 and Go.
-Both versions work fine on GNU/Linux with Unicode characters entered on a UTF-8 terminal.
+This repository contains the same program implemented in Python 3 and Go, tested on GNU/Linux, Windows and MacOS.

 > **WARNING**: On MacOS, `passdrill.py` only supports practicing with ASCII passphrases.
-Not yet tested Windows.
+Python's `getpass` function on that platform depends on some lower level API that does not handle Unicode as expected.

 ## Demo